danielgtaylor/huma/README.md

 ### Timeouts, Deadlines, & Cancellation

-By default, only a `ReadHeaderTimeout` of _30 seconds_ and an `IdleTimeout` of _60 seconds_ are set.
+By default, only a `ReadHeaderTimeout` of _10 seconds_ and an `IdleTimeout` of _15 seconds_ are set at the server level.
 This allows large request and response bodies to be sent without fear of timing out in the default config, as well as the use of WebSockets.

 Set timeouts and deadlines on the request context and pass that along to libraries to prevent long-running handlers.
 For example: